New modelling shows the economic hit caused by coronavirus restrictions | The New Daily

 The Australian economy could take a $400 billion hit if restrictions adopted to fight the spread of COVID-19 continue for six months, modelling by the Business Council of Australia shows.

-The data released on Monday shows the gross domestic product impact on the economy would be $402.6 billion, or 20.7 per cent, in calendar 2020 if a longer-term “U-shaped” recovery option was implemented.
+The data released on Monday shows the gross domestic product impact on the economy would be $402.6 billion, or 20.7 per cent, in the calendar year of 2020 if a longer-term “U-shaped” recovery option was implemented.

 This compared to a $197.3 billion loss with a one month “V-shaped” recovery plan, or a $278.3 billion loss if a three-month “V-shaped” recovery was implemented, the BCA modelling found.